marek-g/rust-fui/doc/layout_margin.md

 # Layout Margin

-There is `Margin` attached value that can be added to any control to add margin.
+The `Margin` attached value can be added to any control to add margin.
+The value type is `Thickness`.

 ## Notes for control developers

-The `ControlObject` trait implementation for `StyledControl<D>` takes care of respecting these attached values automatically for every control.
+The `ControlObject` trait implementation for `StyledControl<D>` takes care of respecting this attached value automatically for every control.